Who pays a better rate, AIB or Bank of Ireland?

 | Products listed | 10 | 8 |

-Yes — AIB deposits are covered by the Irish DGS and Bank of Ireland by the Irish DGS, each up to €100,000 per person.
+Yes, AIB deposits are covered by the Irish DGS and Bank of Ireland by the Irish DGS, each up to €100,000 per person.

 Irish banks deduct 33% DIRT at source.
-EU neobanks generally do not — you declare interest to Revenue yourself.
+EU neobanks generally do not.
+You declare interest to Revenue yourself.
 The comparison rates shown are gross AER.